 Engine oil may contain additives to enhance certain properties.
 Inhibition of engine rusting, deposit formation, valve train wear, oil oxidation and foaming are examples.

 A very specific type of oil or lubricant that is used when machining to remove heat and to reduce wear on the cutting tool.
+The removal of heat from the part being machined is really important to ensure that the material properties don’t change whilst it is being machined.

 A lubrication system in which the oil is pumped into the engine’s sump under pressure and then pumped out again.
 This reduces the losses from the oil being churned around by the crank and big ends at the same time as allowing it to be cooled efficiently.